Background pattern

 • The active ingredient is ambroxol hydrochloride.
 Each ml of syrup contains 3 mg of ambroxol hydrochloride.

-• The other components (excipients) are: benzoic acid (E-210), tartaric acid, ethanol 96% V/V, glycerol (E-422), hydroxyethylcellulose, sorbitol 70% (E-420), raspberry flavor and purified water.
+• The other components (excipients) are: benzoic acid (E-210), tartaric acid, ethanol 96% V/V, glycerol (E-422), hydroxyethylcellulose, sorbitol 70% (E-420), raspberry flavor, and purified water.

-Appearance of the product and content of the container
+Appearance of the product and package contents

 WAAS-ANITA, S.A.